 Advisory Committee, Thesis Advisor, and Examination Committee

 Each student must select a graduate faculty member within the Department as his or her Advisor.
 This should be done as early as possible during the first semester of graduate work.

-Students may earn a maximum of nine graduate credits toward the Masters degree in independent coursework.
-"Independent Coursework" includes Independent Study (SOC 9500) Teaching Practicum (SOC 5100), Research Practicum (SOC 5090) and Internship in applied Sociology (SOC 5560).
-It does not include Masters Thesis credits (SOC 7000).
+Students may earn a maximum of six graduate credits toward the Master's degree in independent coursework.
+"Independent coursework" includes Independent Study (SOC 9500), Teaching Practicum (SOC 5100), Research Practicum (SOC 5090) and Internship in Applied Sociology (SOC 5560).
+It does not include Master's Thesis credits (SOC 7000).
 Students can only take 3 credit hours of independent study each semester/summer session.
 In addition, each 3 credit hour session must be significantly different from each other and students must sign a contract stipulating workload requirements (i.e. readings, research expectations, assignments and due dates) with the faculty member overseeing the independent study.

 All requirements for the Master of Arts degree in Sociology must be completed within five years or six successive summers.
 This is effective from the fall semester 2005 forward.

 All MA students must pass the Preliminary and Qualifying Examinations and either a Thesis Defense or a Comprehensive Examination, as defined below.